micro/micro/docs/reference/README.md

 #### Running a git source

-If the first paremeter to `micro run` points to a git repository (be it on GitHub, GitLab, Bitbucket or any other provider), then the address gets sent to the runtime and the runtime downloads the code and runs it.
+If the first parameter to `micro run` points to a git repository (be it on GitHub, GitLab, Bitbucket or any other provider), then the address gets sent to the runtime and the runtime downloads the code and runs it.

 ##### Using references